 But as our lives have been absorbed more frequently into an online culture, where is the boundary between being an influencer, being a lifestyle blogger and being a freelance writer?
 And more importantly, are these three aspects of digital creation actually viable career paths?

 I’d love to hear your thoughts on this, so don’t forget to leave a comment at the end of the post.
 I’m sure there are many of you who this will resonate with, so do let me know what you think.

 The truth is that nowadays, it can be either or both.
 I’ve lost count of the many people who’ve told me they’re thinking of starting a blog, only for the novelty to wear off soon afterwards.
-Often this happens when they reach the inevitable crossroads of ‘am I going to view this as a job, or as a hobby?’.
+Often this happens when they reach the inevitable crossroads of whether to view it as a job or a hobby.

 That being said, it’s absolutely fine to run a lifestyle blog for hobby purposes!
 It all depends on what you want to get out of it, ultimately.
 But, if you’re serious about setting up your own career as a lifestyle blogger, make sure you treat it as work from the get-go.
 You’ll thank yourself for doing so later down the line.

 How is a lifestyle blogger different from an Instagram influencer?